 It ended up that I took to academia.
 Other than being fulfilling and stimulating mentally and thus (for me) socially, I took great comfort in the almost monastic, disembodied ritual of it.
 At my best, I thrive there, and at worst, perhaps hide from the world of people, consumerism, popular media and thus… gender roles.

-Also there was a strange solidarity to be found in the scholarly realm.
-Not queer or transgender per se (for, I admit with some regret that befriending people who I shared that with was “not my thing” at the time—I was confused about where I belonged, to say the least).
+that with was “not my thing” at the time—I was confused about where I belonged, to say the least).
 Rather, the solidarity I found there was one that tacitly implied some sort of outcast or “freak” self-identification on the part of us scholars.
 I repeat those epithets of course in their empowered, liberatory forms.
 Us queers-of-the-mind… we studied human culture, the human body and the human condition, and somehow this discipline seemed to help many of us cope with our own feelings of alienation from that mysterious subject… that confusing and messy text: humanity.

-Academia is a sort of ascetic discipline.
 Especially grad school and especially the humanities… because it’s text, text, text all the time, that we ingest, and digest, and excrete.
 We bleed text, like the ancient desert father of Christianity did with respect to scripture.
 Athletes of the mind… or the soul, or your disembodied self of choice.

 To be clear, this is no criticism of academia—far from it!
 Indeed I think that some semblance of these feelings are what drives scholarship and research forward.
 Maybe its simply “nerd solidarity”, but whatever it was, it helped me feel like I fit in somewhere.